 But there's a critical difference between coming off as amateurish vs. curious.
 When reps take the role of a curious student rather than an informed expert, buyers are much more inclined to engage.

 Most initial sales calls last about 30 to 40 seconds.
-How do you get someone’s attention in that incredibly brief span of time?
-Like so:
+So, how do you get someone's attention in that incredibly brief span of time?

 Your first call with a prospect isn't likely to be a long one, and that's okay.
 Instead of trying to cram in everything you wanted to say before the buyer hangs up, tailor your message for the allotted time.
 I recommend that reps come to connect calls with a topic that can be easily explained in 30 seconds.